-In no event shall bargaining unit employees receive fewer paid Company holidays than non-bargaining unit employees.
+In no event shall bargaining unit employees receive fewer paid Employer holidays than non-bargaining unit employees.

-- 15.3 The Company shall also provide one additional floating holiday to be used during the employee's birth month. - 15.4 The Company shall reduce its operations to the minimal level necessary to support business operations between December 26th and December 30th of each year.
+- 15.3 The Employer shall also provide one additional floating holiday to be used during the employee's birth month. - 15.4 In the event that an employee is required to work a recognized holiday, the employee shall be given a compensating day off.